 I set out to create a large POV display for a local quarterly art installation called The Urban Art Project, in Great Falls, Montana.
 The space is 8 feet wide, 5′ 8″ tall, and around 17 inches deep.
-Two 1 meter rotors would nicely fit the space.
+Two 1 meter rotors fit nicely in the space.

 I wanted a project that would incorporate mechanical, electronic, and software elements, and eventually deliver a canvas to build artistic creations upon.
 The spinning POV display has caught my attention for years because of it’s apparent simplicity, yet it requires all of the disciplines listed.
 Based on what I’ve found with Google, there aren’t very many large format RGB displays.
 Challenge accepted!

 - Must run continuously for 90 days.
-Ideally longer if I decide to sell the displays when the show is over.
+Ideally longer.

-- Must withstand temparatures of 100 F degrees.
+- Must withstand temperatures of 100 F degrees.

 - Must achieve a minimum of 5 frames per second.